- Apple’s insane profitability has the other big guys jealous and freaked out.

 (You really should read that post)

 Over time I became increasingly frustrated that the industry at large (and Microsoft) was moving too slowly.
 For example, the bet on TCP/IP as the basis for all networking was supposed to ensure there was a common lingua franca for all devices.
 But every company’s desire to own vertical integration meant standards like UPnP became fragmented and neutered.
 The underlying complexity of TCP/IP didn’t help.
-It’s crazy that in 2012 it is still so difficult to get a home network working reliably all the time.
+It’s crazy that in 2012 (EDIT: Even in 2021!) it is still so difficult to get a home network working reliably all the time.

 Why?
 Because Apple’s shockingly insane profitability will cause the big competitors (Google, Microsoft, Facebook, Amazon) to compete, and they will not try to compete on Apple’s terms.
 They are smarter than that, and they’ve all read Art of War.